Human rights in Australia: Historical persecution

 Prior to European contact, there were no known legal or social punishments for engaging in homosexual activity.
 Sex seems to have been a very open topic among the Indigenous people.
 Among the Arrernte people, sex plays were particularly ubiquitous, even among young children who would play "mothers and fathers" in a very literal sense.
 They would typically mimic the sex acts they saw their parents and other adults perform.
 These acts seem to have been performed regardless of sex.
 Traditions of "boy-wives" also existed where young boys, typically 14 years of age, would serve as intimate servants of older men until they reached the age of initiation, at which point the young man would have his penis subincised.
 The Indigenous people did not have the typical Western view of heterosexuality and homosexuality.

-As part of the British Empire, Australian colonies inherited anti-homosexuality laws such as the Buggery Act of 1533.
+As part of the British Empire, Australian colonies inherited anti-homosexuality laws such as the Buggery Act 1533.
 These provisions were maintained in criminal sodomy laws passed by 19th century colonial parliaments, and subsequently by state parliaments after Federation.
 Same-sex sexual activity between men was considered a capital crime, resulting in the execution of people convicted of sodomy until 1890.

 Different jurisdictions gradually began to reduce the death penalty for sodomy to life imprisonment, with Victoria the last state to reduce the penalty in 1949.
 Community debate about decriminalising homosexual activity began in the 1960s, with the first lobby groups Daughters of Bilitis, Homosexual Law Reform Society and the Campaign Against Moral Persecution formed in 1969 and 1970.